Daniel-Peretz/LuxuryCouponsWeb/README.md

 go to LuxuryCouponsBackend and run the server side also.

 ## Run Scripts 👩🏻‍💻
+For cheking the program - Download to zip, export the zip and follow the instructions:\
 In the project terminal, you can run:
 ### `npm install`
 for building all node modules folder.